Best science sets for children

 Build your own solar system (model) from scratch, painting, assembling and adding glow effects, then turn out the lights to see it in 'space'.
 A wonderfully science-themed crafting activity, the kit includes planet models to work with, a brush and paint pots, a stand with rotating arms, nine steel bars, sand paper and a ring template (for Saturn's rings).

 Find out what DNA is, why each of us is different and how genetic information is transmitted from one generation to another with this kids' genetics set.
-The hands-on tasks include collecting DNA from fruit and comparing fingerprints; equipment in the kit includes protective goggles and gloves, pipettes and test tubes, a magnifying glass and a Petri dish.
+The activities, aimed at children aged 10+, include isolating plant DNA from a tomato, learning about dominant and recessive genes and building a DNA model.

 Conduct an interactive examination of the human body with this 12-inch model of a human skeleton with removable squishy organs as well as skeletal, vascular, and muscular systems, so you can literally see how it all works!
 The accompanying fact book offers illustrations, diagrams and information; as a budding medic, can you study the theory and then open up your 'patient' and put them back together again?